INTERPRETERS AND TRANSLATORS IN SOUTH AFRICA

 6 reasons to hire a language expert in South Africa

-If you are going to visit South Africa, remember, that many people in South Africa do not speak your language.
-While South Africa has around 12 languages, accents and spoken dialects, this does not help if you speak none of them.
+In case you will be visiting South Africa, do not forget, that many people in South Africa do not speak your language.
+While South Africa has quite a large number of languages, accents and spoken dialects, this does not help if you speak none of them.
 You can harm your reputation if you come to your partners or customers without a business negotiation interpreter to negotiate price or delivery terms.
-It happened many times that because of misunderstanding due to the language barrier which has led to serious losses for both parties.
+We can tell you a large number of misunderstanding due to the language barrier which has led to serious losses for both parties.

-Babr is the TOP place to get and book a language specialist in South Africa.
+Babr is the Best place to find and contact language gurus in South Africa.
 On this platform, you can find over 700 interpreters and translators in over 70 major cities in South Africa and contact them directly at no cost.
-You can find here translators and interpreters from English, German, Russian, French, Chinese, Arabic, Spanish, Japanese, Vietnamese, Czech, Bulgarian, Ukrainian, and other 28 languages.
+You can find here translators and interpreters from English, French, Russian, German, Spanish, Chinese, Japanese, Arabic, Mandarin, Slovak, Czech, Norwegian, and other 35 languages.
 Why would you need them?
 Find the answers below.

 Depending on the event type simultaneous interpreters in South Africa can help you during such events to properly understand the speech of the presenter or lecturer.
 If you come to a conference without having a professional conference interpreter, you may miss important information as such events are very informative and difficult to understand.

 Simultaneous interpreters are very professional in the language combinations they serve.
 This also involves slang, dialects, culture, tradition aspects, and history of the people involved in the discussion or a conference.
-If not having this competence it would be nearly impossible to interpret any delivered speech correctly.
-They are also proficient in the use of conference interpreting equipment, which is installed in a boost they are sitting in.
-It is also important to have a confident and pleasant speaking voice, which must be trained to ensure effective delivery.
+In order to deliver a speech correctly, they must have these skills, otherwise, they fail.
+Usually they also familiar with the setup of standard conference interpreting equipment, including interpreting console, and audio system.
+To ensure effective delivery of the speech, they should also have a confident and pleasant voice.
 A lot of concentration and short-term memory are required to listen to the source speaker, perceive it correctly, and interpret it into the target language, all at the same time.
-In order to get prepared for the conference event, they should read presentations, research the subject in advance and learn the new words they find in the presentation.
-If a simultaneous interpreter has an active word vocabulary of fewer than 10-15 thousand words, he or she will have problems interpreting complex events.
-They should also have at least 70.000 to 100.000 words in the passive vocabulary.
+While getting prepared for the conference or a seminar, they study and research the subject and acquire new vocabulary.
+Most professional interpreters have an active vocabulary of more than 20,000 words and over 130,000 words as a passive vocabulary.

 Business negotiation interpreter